casdoor/casdoor-website/docs/contributing.md

     feat: allow provided config object to extend other configs
     ```

-3. **docs**: a commit of the _type_ `docs` add or improve a document.
+3. **docs**: a commit of the _type_ `docs` adds or improves documentation.

     ```text
     docs: correct spelling of CHANGELOG
     ```

-For more details, please refer to [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).
+For more details, please refer to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) page.

-### Link PR with issue (if existed)
+### Linking PRs with Issues

-You can link a pull request to an issue to show that a fix is in progress and to automatically close the issue when the
-pull request is merged.
+You can link a pull request to an issue to show a fix is in progress and to automatically close the issue when the pull request is merged.

-#### Linking a pull request to an issue using a keyword
+#### Linking a Pull Request to an Issue Using a Keyword

 You can link a pull request to an issue by using a supported keyword in the pull request's description or in a commit message.
 The pull request **must be** on the default branch.